GOHSEP urging public to stay weather aware this weekend ahead of threat

 BATON ROUGE, La.
-(WVLA) – A busy weekend is definitely ahead as many in Baton Rouge and throughout the state will be heading to New Orleans ahead of the National Championship game.
+(WVLA) – A busy weekend is definitely ahead as many in the state will be heading to New Orleans ahead of the National Championship game.

 RELATED: Is your severe weather plan up to date?